kima-org/docs/docs/docs/troubleshooting.md

 - Segmentation faults
-  If you run into a segmentation fault before **kima** even prints anything to the terminal, it might be due to the header of the data files.
-When reading the data, make sure the `skip` (the third) parameter to the `load` or `load_multi` functions is set correctly.
-That is, make sure it matches the number of lines in the header of the file(s).
-If using `load_multi`, also make sure the headers occupy the same number of lines in all files.
+  If you run into a segmentation fault before **kima** even prints anything to the terminal, it might be due to an issue reading the data files.
+Check if the first three columns of the file(s) are numbers and not strings.

 ### I think something is wrong...